tm2013/radium-blockchain-ubuntu/README.md

 # Radium Blockchain Node on Ubuntu VM
 This template delivers the Radium network to your VM.
-Everything you need to get started using the Radium blockchain from the command line is included.
+Everything you need to get started using the Radium blockchain can be deployed right from the Azure console.
+No commandline is necessary, standard RPC connection settings can be set during deployment in the Azure portal.
 This template builds from source.
 Once installed, 'Radiumd' will begin syncing the public blockchain.
-You may then connect via SSH to the VM and launch 'Radiumd' to interface with the blockchain.
+You may then connect via SSH to the VM, or simply connect directly via RPC using the custom RPC values set during deployment.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJJ12880%2Ftesting%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FJJ12880%2Ftesting%2Fmaster%2Fazuredeploy.json" target="_blank">